Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 The shop has a few children’s books about museums, including Dr. Seuss’s Horse Museum and Arnold’s Extraordinary Art Museum.

-Adults may want to brush up on some of the more popular, rare art housed in our galleries by getting a copy of the Honolulu Museum of Art selected art catalog.
+Adults may want to brush up on some of the more popular, rare art housed in our galleries by getting a copy of the Honolulu Museum of Art’s selected art catalog.

 How Much Time Should Families Set Aside to Explore the Honolulu Museum of Art?

-Because of the expansive nature of our 50,000-piece collection and that fact that we continually rotate, you could spend almost all day just exploring our permanent collection alone.
+Because of the expansive nature of our 50,000-piece collection and the fact that we continually rotate, you could spend almost all day just exploring the Hawaii Art Museum permanent collection alone.

 Things to Do in Hawaii with Kids: a review of Honolulu Museum of Art on Oahu featured by top Hawaii blog, Hawaii Travel with Kids: image of Kids playing in outdoor courtyard at the Honolulu Museum of Art in Oahu